 Peter organises the first ever British tandem event for the Tandem Club, “Tandem ’80” in Essex.

-Swallow frames is born, in a shed at Peter’s parents’ house in Hutton, Essex.
+Swallow frames is born, in a shed (like all great things) at Peter’s parents’ house in Hutton, Essex.

 Prototype tandem hubs and air – cooled hub – brake are developed.

 Peter meets Rob Wade and adds some extra tubes to a second-hand Gitane tandem he has just bought to stiffen it up.

 Rob test rides the Swallow tandem hubs and brakes during LEJOG.
 Hubs, brakes and frame perform faultlessly.
 Peter moves from the garden shed to a new workshop and retail unit in Laindon, Essex: opening “Swallow Frames & Cycles”.